Daily Living and Skills Development Services for Adults

 Active MaineCare insurance coverage

 Grant fund for those who qualify and do not have full Mainecare

 Age 18 or emancipated

 Documentation of a qualifying mental health diagnosis that is under one year old and is considered eligible under the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders

-For those without an eligible diagnosis of schizophrenia or schizoaffective disorder, a clinical letter attesting to the need for case management due to the following at-risk criteria:
+For those without an eligible diagnosis of schizophrenia or schizoaffective disorder, a clinical letter attesting to the need for Daily Living Support (DLS) or Skills Development due to the following at-risk criteria:

 -Criminal justice involvement